digst/cloud/design.md

 ### Management and support
 ![](support.svg)

-The elements in this area is choosen to support continious service availability and the need for rapid deployment of new version of services.
+The elements in this area is choosen to support continuous service availability and the need for rapid deployment of new version of services.

 #### Service Monitoring